 Purpose of Name Screening

-- RBI makes it mandatory for banks to conduct necessary checks before opening a new account so as to ensure that the identity of the customer does not match with any person with known criminal background or with banned entities such as terrorist individuals or terrorist organizations.
+- RBI makes it mandatory for banks to conduct necessary checks before opening a new account so as to ensure that the identity of the customer does not match with any person with a known criminal background or with banned entities such as terrorist individuals or terrorist organizations.

 - RBI circular notifies that the banks need to monitor transactions of the customers for the purpose of reporting suspicious transactions to the FIU-IND in the specified format named as ‘Suspicious Transaction Report (STR)’.

-- RBI Master Circular also advises Banks that before opening any new account it should been ensured that the name/s of the proposed customer does not appear in the consolidated list of terrorist individuals and entities circulated by RBI.
+- RBI Master Circular also advises Banks that before opening any new account it should be ensured that the name/s of the proposed customer does not appear in the consolidated list of terrorist individuals and entities circulated by RBI.

 - Further Banks should scan all existing accounts to ensure that no account is held by or linked to any of the entities or individuals included in the list.

 - In order to meet these regulatory objectives, the name-screening process is required to be embedded as an essential element of the effective customer due to diligence program.